-My name is Bjork and I'm currently working as a Concept Artist for games.
+My name is Bjork and I'm a visual artist.
+I'm currently working as a Concept Artist for games.

 I come from a small country called the Faroe Islands and have always been creative in some way, be it through storytelling or drawing or something else.
 I graduated with a BA in CG arts from The Animation workshop in Viborg, Denmark, in 2019 and started my first job in London later that year.

 Nowadays, I’m mainly working as a concept artist for Envar Studios but also do occasional freelance gigs.